meteor-gazelle/meteor-gazelle/doc/specs/homepage.md

 * **Random Album**: A random album on the site.
 Displays album title, artist, year, & cover art.
 Links to album page.

 * **Site Statistics**: Summary of the site's statistics.
-Displays data transfered, number of torrents uploaded, number of new users, number of forum posts, & number of requests filled.
+Displays data transferred, number of torrents uploaded, number of new users, number of forum posts, & number of requests filled.
 Data can be displayed for the past seven days, month, or year.

 ## Use cases